Most of my friends have tattoos, and that’s great because I think tattoos are awesome.

 I don’t have any tattoos.
 This isn’t because I don’t like them (obviously), or because I think it will be unbearably painful or anything like that.
 It’s more that I don’t know what I could possibly put on my body that would remain meaningful forever.
 I don’t even hang things on my walls because I know I’d probably want something else the next day, so the idea of hanging a painting on my skin seems more than a little crazy.

 Most of my friends have tattoos, and I don’t, and in a strange way, that makes me the counter-culture kid.
 I’m the artsy dude in the clutch of punks or hippies or other artsy folk who is zagging against the zig.
 I think a lot of people who get tattoos (and have throughout history) do so not to ‘stick it to the man,’ but rather to express themselves in some way.
 Without intention, my lack of tattoo has become an expression of something, even if it’s my lack of desire to commit to body art.

 Diets are the same way.
 I seem to remember a time where people with dietary restrictions were the exception.
-But these days, I’m more than a little shocked when I meet someone else who just eats whatever (like me).
+But these days, I’m surprised when I meet someone else who just eats whatever (like me).

-Keeping this in mind is great for perspective.
-Without context for the evolution of norms and abnorms, it’s very easy to stare right in the face of an outmoded style and assume it lacks value, or a newly popularized non-standard business model and assume it will be novel enough to keep the money rolling in.
+Keeping this in mind is great for one’s perspective.
+Without context for the evolution of norms and abnorms, it’s very easy to stare right in the face of an outmoded style and assume it lacks value, or a newly popularized non-standard business model and assume it will be novel enough to keep the money rolling in forever.

 And you certainly want to keep the money rolling in.
 So you can pay for your next tattoo.

 I still toy with the idea of getting a tattoo every once in a while, but have never pulled the trigger for the same reason I mentioned in this post.
 What could possibly be relevant and meaningful to me for my entire life?
 It’s hard for me to imagine such a thing.